openedx/edx-platform/docs/en_us/mobile/source/SFD_mobileFAQ.rst

 The following courses are currently available for the mobile beta:

 * `edX - DemoX <https://www.edx.org/course/edx/edx-demox-1-demox-4116#.VCGNfytdUZY>`_: A fun and interactive course designed to help you explore the edX learning experience.
 Perfect to take before you start your course.
-* `HarvardX - Poetry in America: The Poetry of Early New England <https://www.edx.org/course/harvardx/harvardx-ampox-1-poetry-america-poetry-2856#.VA9A57ywLfE>`_: This course, the first installment of the multi-part Poetry in America series, covers American poetry in cultural context through the year 1700.
-We begin with Puritan poets—some orthodox, some rebel spirits—who wrote and lived in early New England.
-* `MITx - The Global History of Architecture, Part 1 <https://www.edx.org/course/mitx/mitx-4-605x-global-history-architecture-2721#.VA9BebywLfE>`_: This course is a history of architecture from a global perspective.
-* `MITx - Circuits and Electronics <https://www.edx.org/course/mitx/mitx-6-002x-circuits-electronics-2606#.VA9BKrywLfE>`_: Teaches the fundamentals of circuit and electronic analysis.
-* `DelftX - Solar Energy <https://www.edx.org/course/delftx/delftx-et-3034tu-solar-energy-1996#.VA9AQrywLfE>`_:  Discover the power of solar energy and design a complete photovoltaic system.
-* `LouvainX - Computer Programming <https://www.edx.org/course/louvainx/louvainx-louv1-1x-paradigms-computer-2751#.VA9B1LywLfE>`_:  This course covers functional, object-oriented, and declarative dataflow programming in a unified framework, with practical code fragments and simple semantics.
-* `LouvainX -  Découvrir la science politique <https://www.edx.org/course/louvainx/louvainx-louv3x-decouvrir-la-science-2706#.VA9CILywLfE>`_: Décoder des enjeux politiques actuels à partir d’une boîte à outils de concepts fondamentaux et de postures critiques de la science politique.
-(Offered in French.)
-* `UQx - Anthropology of Current World Issues <https://www.edx.org/course/uqx/uqx-world101x-anthropology-current-world-1666#.VA9CYbywLfE>`_: How is anthropology changing the world and what can you learn from this?

 ========================================================
 Can I take a course entirely on my mobile device?